Meaning of Numbers: The Number 73

 Psalm 73 is one of twelve psalms believed to be written by or for Asaph.
 The other songs by him are Psalms 50 and 74 through 83.

 Asaph's songs were so cherished, partly because he possessed the gift of prophecy (1Chronicles 25:1 - 2), that King Hezekiah sung them after cleansing and rededicated Jerusalem's temple for the worship of God.

 Then Hezekiah the king and the rulers commanded the Levites to sing praise to the Lord with the words of David and of Asaph the seer.
 And they sang praises with gladness, and they bowed their heads and worshiped (2Chronicles 29:30, HBFV).

 More Info on Biblical Meaning of 73

-Nehemiah 7 is the only Biblical chapter that has exactly 73 verses.
+In the Old Testament, the Biblical chapter of Nehemiah 7 is the only one that contains 73 verses in the King James translation.
 This chapter is also the fourth largest in the Old Testament in terms of number of verses.
-Only 1Chronicles 6, Numbers 7 and Psalm 119 has more verses in the King James Bible.
+Only 1Chronicles 6, Numbers 7 and Psalm 119 has more verses in the King James Bible

 There are no chapters in the KJV New Testament that have 73 verses.

 One of God's Jubilees, proclaimed every 50th year on the Day of Atonement (Leviticus 25), started on September 3 in 73 B.C. and completed on September 23 the following year.
 The Jubilee was a joyous time when the land was allowed to rest, slaves were set free, and all land that was sold or lost due to debt was returned to its original owners.